lgreco/cdp/docs/source/COMP271/notes/cta.rst

 This simple procedure can be implemented with the following method.
 The method, if successful, returns a ``CTATrainRoute`` object, which is essentially a linked list.
 To build the train route, the method first creates a collection of **all stations**, as described above.
 This collection is ``ArrayList<CTAStation> allStations``.
 Its contents are assigned with the ``pullCTAData`` method in line 9 below.

 For every station name pulled from the sequence file, we search every station in the collection ``allStations`` to find a matching one.
-The match is determined by comparing the name pulled from the sequence file and the name field of the ``CTAStation`` objects in ``allStations``.
+The match is determined by comparing the name pulled from the sequence file and the name field of the ``CTAStation`` objects in ``allStations`` (line 17, below).

 .. code-block:: java